binaryspots/binaryspots-whoami/README.md

 # binaryspots WHOAMI

- A brief whoami written in Python and C code - you can find a copy on binaryspots.com
+ A brief whoami written in C and Python code, as I continue to develop my programming skills.
+You can also find a copy on my website https://www.binaryspots.com.

  ## Contact

 * Twitter: @binaryspots
-* Website: binaryspots.com